A Complete Unknown (2024)

 A 20-year-old Bob Dylan comes to New York, meets interesting people, starts his career, is a jerk, writes good songs, has to decide if he's going to stick with the traditional folk music or play an electric guitar at a big folk festival, gets advice from Johnny Cash, smokes a lot of cigarettes, rides his motorcycle, looks cool.

-posted by The corpse in the library (10 comments total)
+posted by The corpse in the library (30 comments total) 4 users marked this as a favorite

 I wouldn't say it's a deep movie, but everyone is pretty to look at, and the costumes and sets are great.
 I appreciate that Chalamet for the most part didn't do a Dylan impersonation.
 I know his music from this era well and enjoyed the covers; the hardcore Baez fan I saw it was with was less pleased with the casting and performing for that character.
 I recommend seeing it in a theater, not at home, if you're like me and want to see all the coffee cups and restaurant signs. and for the sound.